awsdocs/aws-codebuild-user-guide/doc_source/batch-build-buildspec.md

 Optional mapping\.
 The batch build settings for the project\.

 batch/**fast\-fail**
 Optional\.
+Specifies the behavior of the batch build when one or more build tasks fail\.
 `false`
 The default value\.
 All running builds will complete\.
 `true`
-All running builds will be stopped if one of the builds fails\.
+All running builds will be stopped when one of the build tasks fails\.

 By default, all batch build tasks run with the build settings such as `env` and `phases`, specified in the buildspec file\.
 You can override the default build settings by specifying different `env` values or a different buildspec file in the `batch/<batch-type>/buildspec` parameter\.